harshit36singh/WatchApi/README.md

 - Tables may not be responsive on very small screens (<480px)
 - Large number of endpoints (>1000) may cause performance issues
-- Not Every Info is suppoed to be accurate
+- Not Every Info is supposed to be accurate